kilofox/kohana/modules/orm/guide/orm/index.md

         // ...
     ]);

 [!!]
-The database module is requried for the ORM module to work.
+The database module is required for the ORM module to work.
 Of course the database module has to be configured to use an existing database.

 You can now create your [models](models) and [use ORM](using).